SaltedEggCalamari/dsp_project_audio_classification/README.md

 - A lower value results in larger overlaps which could result in a overly correlated adjacent frames

+## Model Selection
+There were 4 models tested; LogisticRegression, SVC, HistGradientBoostingClassfier, and MLPClassifier.
+Each model was tested with the different versions of preprocessing and feature extraction to see which model could achieve the highest accuracy.

+After 5 rounds of testing, LogisticRegression was chosen to proceed for further fine-tuning as it had achieved the overall highest accuracy across all rounds.

 ## Version history

 ### Preprocessor